Sikandarh11/Dravet-Syndrome-Deep-Learning-Work/README.md

 ## Overview

 This repository contains all scripts, code, and data processing pipelines developed for our research on the application of deep learning methods to Dravet Syndrome-related data.
-The repository is structured, documented, and shared in accordance with the [PLOS ONE Materials and Software Sharing Guidelines](https://journals.plos.org/plosone/s/materials-and-software-sharing#loc-sharing-code) to ensure transparency, reproducibility, and reuse.
+The repository is structured to facilitate reproducibility and ease of use for researchers and practitioners interested in this domain.

 ---